Shark Wandvac Review

 Dust & Dirt

-Initially, we began by comparing and scoring how well each portable handheld vacuum did at picking up the most common household messes: dust and dirt.
-These tests are responsible for one-fifth of the final score for the Shark, which did about average in them, earning a 5 out of 10.
+We began by comparing and scoring how well each portable handheld vacuum picked up the most common household messes: dust and dirt.
+The Wandvac was an average performer but below many others in our lineup.

-The Wandvac took a bit longer than average to clean up all of the flour from the plastic sheet in our dusting test, hampered by its exceptionally small brush.
-This brush will also leave streaks while dusting, so you have to go over each area multiple times.
+The Wandvac took a bit longer than average to clean up flour from a plastic sheet in our dusting test, hampered by its small brush.
+This brush also leaves streaks while dusting, requiring multiple passes over this area.

-The soft bristles on this brush did struggle at cleaning up dirt or mud that had dried in place, with this vacuum doing one of the worst jobs at cleaning the mud from the linoleum in our test.
+The soft bristles on this brush struggled to clean dirt or dried mud, with this vacuum doing one of the worst jobs at cleaning mud from linoleum in our test.
+However, the soft bristles allow you to easily clean corners or on small ledges.

 Tough Messes

-The Wandvac did do slightly above average when we challenged it to remove flour from a sample piece of low-pile carpet — like the kind that you would find in a car.
-The Wandvac removes a decent amount of flour with either the bristle or crevice attachment, though it leaves quite a bit leftover in the fibers unless you really scrub with the bristle brush and do a ton of passes.
+The Wandvac performed slightly above average when we challenged it to remove flour from a low-pile automotive-style carpet section.
+It vacuumed a decent amount of flour with either the bristle or crevice attachment, but it left leftover remnants in the fibers unless we scrubbed with the bristle brush and did a ton of passes.

-It struggled a bit more at removing crushed up oats from the same type of carpet or a couch cushion.
-It tended to keep sucking down to the couch cushion and left plenty of oat fragments and dust behind.
-It also left plenty of oats behind on the carpet and would even fling some to the side while cleaning, making an even bigger mess.
+It struggled a bit more at removing crushed-up oats from the same type of carpet or a couch cushion.
+The Wandvac kept sucking down to the couch cushion and left plenty of oat fragments and dust behind.
+It also left plenty of oats behind on the carpet, even flinging some to the side while cleaning, creating a bigger mess.

-We then measured the airspeed each vacuum caused when we attached it to our sealed wind tunnel with an anemometer to compare the airflow.
-The Wandvac did quite poorly, only registering an airspeed of about 827 FPM — the lowest of the group.
+We then measured the airspeed of each vacuum by attaching it to our sealed wind tunnel with an anemometer to compare airflow.
+The Wandvac did quite poorly, only registering an airspeed of about 827 feet per minute (fpm), which is very low compared to the group's average measurement of 1300 fpm.

 Hard-to-Reach Areas

-The Shark Wandvac did a little better in this metric, which is also worth 20% of the final score.
-It received a 7 out of 10, based on how well it cleaned out a sliding window track and on how far it could reach into a 1.25" and 3" gap — similar to what you would encounter cleaning under a piece of furniture or between the seat of your car and the center console.
+It's helpful to know how a contender performs in hard-to-reach areas, such as under common household appliances.
+Compared to others, the Wandvac did a little better in this metric, based on how well it cleaned out a sliding window track and on how far it could reach into a 1.25" and 3" gap — similar to what you would encounter cleaning under a piece of furniture or between the seat of your car and the center console.

-The Wandvac is great for cleaning loose debris out of the narrow slot of a sliding window, quickly and easily emptying it of all the oats that we had filled it with.
-It also has a decent reach, able to effectively clean 13" into the 3" tall slot, which is quite far for these products.
+The Wandvac is great for cleaning loose debris out of the narrow slot of a sliding window, quickly and easily sucking up all of the oats.
+It also has a decent reach, cleaning 13" into a 3" tall slot, which is quite far for these products, and 4" into a 1.25" space.

 Battery Life